rimutaka/posts/az-sql-server-sizing/az-sql-server-sizing.md

 ![customer server DTU utilisation as pool](customer-dtu-estimation-pool-labeled.png)

-The following graph is a good example of the 80/20 rule with 20% of DBs (32 out of 146) creating 80% of the load.
-Although, it is obvious from the graph that *tempdb* is [overused](https://dba.stackexchange.com/questions/19870/how-to-identify-which-query-is-filling-up-the-tempdb-transaction-log).
+Our workload appears to be a good fit for *SQL Pool* deployment with 20% of the DBs (32 out of 146) creating 80% of the load.
+Although, it is obvious from the graph that *tempdb* use [should be reduced](https://dba.stackexchange.com/questions/19870/how-to-identify-which-query-is-filling-up-the-tempdb-transaction-log).

 ![per customer utilisation](per-customer-utilisation.png)